paulagd/react-visualization-tool-CBIR/README.md

       > npm -v

-> In case of `error` with the `node-gyp` in rebuild, execute the next commands:
+> In case of `error` with the `node-gyp` in rebuild...
 >
+> For Ubuntu / Linux,  execute the next commands:
+>
 >   sudo add-apt-repository ppa:chris-lea/zeromq
 >   sudo add-apt-repository ppa:chris-lea/libpgm
 >   sudo apt-get update
 >   sudo apt-get install libzmq3-dev
+>
+> You should be using Python 2.7.
+No other versions as Python 3.X allowed.

 ---